-How to use this Calendar Part .
-1

-1.1 Prospective undergraduate students 1

-1.2 Prospective postgraduate students 1

-1.3 Registered undergraduate students 2

-1.4 Registered postgraduate students 2

-General Information .
-3

-1. History and functions of the Faculty of Science 3

-1.1 History, structure and mission 3

-1.2 Teaching, research and social impact 4

-2. How to communicate with the Faculty 5

-2.1 Contact details of the Faculty of Science 5

-2.2 Physical address and contact details of the Dean's Office 5

-2.3 Contact details of Departments 6

-2.4 Contact details of the Society for Science Students 6

-3. How to communicate with the University 7

-3.1 Using your student number 7

-3.2 Contact details of the University 7

-4. Language at the University 7

-5. Qualifications offered at the Faculty of Science 8

-6. Examination, promotion and Faculty provisions 8

-7. Module requirements (prerequisite pass, prerequisite and corequisite modules) 9

-7.1 Condition for the granting of a qualification or degree 9

-7.2 Subjects in the BSc degree programmes .10

-8. Rules for the Dean's Concession Examinations .22

-Undergraduate Programmes 24

-1. Admission requirements .24

-1.1 School-leaving qualifications .24

-1.2 Minimum admission requirements for BSc degree programmes .24

-1.3 Additional requirements for all applicants .25

-1.4 Prospective students who are already in possession of a school-leaving certificate, as certified by Umalusi, when applying .26
+How to use this Calendar Part 1 1.1 Prospective undergraduate students 1 1.2 Prospective postgraduate students 1.3 Registered undergraduate students 1.4 Registered postgraduate students General Information 1.
+History and functions of the Faculty of Science 1.1 History, structure and mission 1.2 Teaching, research and social impact 2.
+How to communicate with the Faculty 4 2.1 Contact details of the Faculty of Science 4 2.2 Physical address and contact details of the Dean's Office 4 2.3 Contact details of Departments 5 2.4 Contact details of the Society for Science Students 3.
+How to communicate with the University 5 3.1 Using your student number 5 3.3 Contact details for enquiries about your studies, bursaries, loans and residence placements 6 4.
+Language at the University 5.
+Qualifications offered at the Faculty of Science 6.
+Examination, promotion and Faculty provisions 7.
+Module requirements (prerequisite pass, prerequisite and corequisite modules) 7 7.1 Condition for the granting of a qualification or degree 7.2 Subjects in the BSc degree programmes 8.
+Rules for the Dean's Concession Assessments 19 Undergraduate programmes 20 1.
+Admission requirements 1.2 Minimum admission requirements for BSc degree programmes · · · · · · · · · · · · · · · · · · · 1.3 How to apply 1.5 Prospective students who are already in possession of a school-leaving certificate, a certified by Umalusi, when applying 1.6 Admission requirements for the BSc (Extended Degree Programmes) 21 1.7 Admission to the BSc degree programme with prior tertiary learning 1.7.1 Applicants from programmes; or with qualifications obtained at Stellenbosch University 22 1.7.2 Applicants from programmes of, or with qualifications from other universities in South Africa 1.7.3 Applicants from universities outside South Africa 1.7.4 Recognition of prior learning not covered in the sections above 1.8 Summary of undergraduate programmes and admission requirements per programmes.
+2. Principles used to compile the BSc degree programme 3.
+First-year curricula for BSc degree programmes 3.1 First-year curricula for BSc degree programmes 30